 Other examples of companies upgrading their objectives include Hershey’s, which is seeking to adjust its already-existing targets using the Science-Based Targets force, and Colgate-Palmolive, which is investigating setting water goals.

 2. Companies Are Looking to Handle their Supply Chain Emissions

 ‘Scope 3’ is one of the most famous buzzwords this year.
 Organizations are either discovering methods to decrease emissions beyond their whole value chain or are currently working to understand and measure their impact.
 It’s now a vital component for any business that wishes to have a genuinely comprehensive greenhouse gas management program.
 But counting, much less reducing, Scope 3 emissions remain to be a challenge.

 Novartis made an interactive dashboard for reflecting both its downstream and upstream activities.
-Using this tool, Novartis now track total carbon emissions, recognize possible emission hotspots, and take step by increasing supplier engagement actions to decrease its environmental influence.
+Using this tool, Novartis now track total carbon emissions, recognize possible emission hotspots, and take steps by increasing supplier engagement actions to decrease its environmental influence.

-Other companies that are maintaining their supply chain emissions are Danone, which is decreasing its cargo emissions and American Eagle Outfitters, which will be calculating its Scope 3 emissions in a bid to set a baseline for its following sustainability objective.
+Other companies that are maintaining their supply chain emissions are Danone, which is decreasing its cargo emissions, and American Eagle Outfitters, which will be calculating its Scope 3 emissions in a bid to set a baseline for its following sustainability objective.